You are looking for debt options and see an ad for Florida debt relief and come to a website that looks like this. Is it legitimate?

 I could not find one review about Florida Debt Relief on reddit.

-Not much on Reddit as most people are keeping it very general about debt relief as a whole.
+There is not much on Reddit as most people are keeping it very general about debt relief as a whole.
 Threads on Reddit were mainly to verify the legitimacy and effectiveness of Debt Relief processes.
 While some people believe it’s not worth it because it reduces your credit score, some users believe it’s worth it if you have no better alternative, and if your creditors are willing to negotiate.

 Is Florida Debt Relief on BBB?